dnidever/moogpy/docs/index.rst

    main ``synthesis.synthesize()`` function.
 The individual elements abundances are given in the ``elems`` parameters as a list of [element name, abundance] pairs, where abundance in the in [X/M] format relative to the overall metallicity.

+More details on how the Fortran MOOG code works can be found in the `WRITEnov2019.pdf <_static/WRITEnov2019.pdf>`_ documentation.

 Examples
 ========